niemopen/niem-naming-design-rules/ndr6src.md

 ```
 <figcaption><a name="fig3-4">Figure 3-4: Example message model in XSD and CMF</a></figcaption>

 A message model contains all of the information needed to generate the schema for each [message format](#def) it specifies.
-NIEMOpen provides free and open-source software to generate these schemas from the message model.
+NIEMOpen provides free and open-source [software tools](#TODO) to generate these schemas from the message model.
 (Messsage designers are also free to compose these schemas by hand.)

 A conforming [message type](#def) must satisfy all of the rules in [section TODO]().